hyperledger/indy-hipe/text/connection-protocol/README.md

 * The `@type` attribute is a required string value that denotes that the received message is a connection request.
 * The `label` attribute provides a suggested label for the connection.
 This allows the user to tell multiple connection offers apart.
 This is not a trusted attribute.
 * The `DID` indicates the DID of the user requesting the connection.
 * The `DIDDoc` contains the DID doc for the requesting user.
+If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `DIDDoc` attribute is optional.

 #### Request Transmission
 The Request message is encoded according to the standards of the Agent Wire Level Protocol, using the provisional endpoint, key, and DID present in the invitation.
 This message is then transmitted to the provisional endpoint.